New Quay: Dylan Thomas

+It stood, said Thomas, “in a really wonderful bit of the bay, with a beach of its own.
+Terrific.”
+Made of wood and asbestos, Majoda's facilities were basic: it had no mains electricity, gas or water, and the lavatory and a water tap were both outside.
+It was, wrote Caitlin, "cheaply primitive," and they were there during one of the coldest Cardiganshire winters on record.

-Dylan and Caitlin Thomas lived in New Quay from September 4, 1944, until July 1945, renting a cliff-top bungalow called Majoda.
-There were several other families from Swansea living in New Quay, who had come after the bombing of Swansea in 1941.
-His childhood friend and distant cousin, Vera Killick, lived next to Majoda, whilst her sister, Evelyn Milton, lived further along the cliff-top.
-Thomas also had an aunt and four cousins in New Quay, as well as a more distant relative, the First World War fighter pilot ace, James Ira Thomas Jones, aka Ira Taffy Jones.
+There were several other families from Swansea living in New Quay, who had come after the bombing of Swansea in February 1941, including the historian and artist, Myra Evans (1883-1972).
+Thomas' Swansea friend and distant cousin, Vera Killick, lived next to Majoda in Ffynnonfeddyg cottage, whilst her sister, Evelyn Milton, lived further along the cliff-top.
+Thomas also had a Swansea aunt, and four cousins, in New Quay, who had lived there since the 1920s, as well as a more distant relative, the First World War fighter pilot ace, James Ira Thomas Jones, aka Ira Taffy Jones.